 The sheltered service continues to be regulated under the Care Inspectorate as a housing support service.
-The Association also provides support services via the Hub Project and the Housing Outreach worker both of which are included in our registration with the Care Inspectorate.
+The Association also provides support services via the Financial inclusion Officer which is included in our registration with the Care Inspectorate.

 7 Finance and IT Issues